Previous dayFebruary 9, 2026Next day

 16.0 km---AutoUSGS →

-The USGS recorded this magnitude 2.1 earthquake 56 km S of Kingston, Nevada at 22:46 UTC on February 9, 2026.
-At a depth of 16.0 km, the event was shallow crustal.
+At 22:46 UTC on February 9, 2026, a magnitude 2.1 tremor occurred 56 km S of Kingston, Nevada.
+The hypocenter lay at 16.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 38.705°, -117.166°.
+Coordinates: 38.705°, -117.166°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09